 How to compare your personal loan options

-If you're considering a credit card consolidation loan, you have a few options available.
-Here's what to keep in mind when you're comparing:
+If you're considering a credit card debt consolidation loan, you have a few options available.
+Here's what to keep in mind when comparing:

 What is the interest rate?

-You need to check how competitive the rate is and whether it's fixed or variable.
-A fixed rate means your repayments will remain the same for the duration of the loan, while a variable rate may fluctuate.
+You need to check how competitive the interest rate is.
+Which lenders are offering the lowest rates?
+Remember to also check the comparison rate, as this takes into consideration any mandatory fees included in the loan.
+Checking the comparison rate gives you a more accurate idea of what you'll have to pay.
+You should also check whether the rate is fixed or variable.
+A fixed rate means your repayments will remain the same for the duration of the loan.
+A variable rate may fluctuate.

 What fees will I be charged?